AOSSIE-Org/Info/GSoC-Ideas/2026/CodingAgent.md

-# TODO: Idea Title
+# CodingAgent: Open-Source CLI AI Coding Assistant

 ## Background and Motivation
-My motivation for building CodingAgent is that there is still no truly good open-source coding agent that works like the best closed-source tools such as Codex, Antigravity, or Claude Code.
+Our motivation for building CodingAgent is that there is still no truly good open-source coding agent that works like the best closed-source tools such as Codex, Antigravity, or Claude Code.
-I’ve used all of these extensively and I’m frustrated that I can’t plug my favorite open-source models into a comparable, powerful agent experience.
+We’ve used all of these extensively and we are frustrated that I can’t plug my favorite open-source models into a comparable, powerful agent experience.
 Key capabilities like robust persistent memory, solid MCP integration, and local vector-based storage for long-term context are either missing or poorly implemented in current open-source options.
-I want to change that by creating an agent that treats memory and context as first-class citizens, not afterthoughts.
+We want to change that by creating an agent that treats memory and context as first-class citizens, not afterthoughts.
 My goal is to build something that operates at the level of serious engineering workflows, not just toy demos.
-In essence, I want to create the “clawdbot for coding” — a scalable, developer-first AI coding agent that is fully open, extensible, and production-ready.
+In essence, We want to create the “clawdbot for coding” — a scalable, developer-first AI coding agent that is fully open, extensible, and production-ready.

 ## Overview of Tasks
 * Setup TypeScript CLI skeleton with commander + multi-LLM config